mzazon/awesome-cloud-projects/gcp/high-performance-ai-inference-pipelines-cloud-bigtable-tpu/high-performance-ai-inference-pipelines-cloud-bigtable-tpu.md

    echo "Endpoint ID: ${ENDPOINT_ID}"
    ```

-   The Vertex AI endpoint is configured to use TPU-optimized containers that automatically handle model optimization for TPU inference.
+   The Vertex AI endpoint is configured to use optimized containers that automatically handle model optimization for TPU inference.
 This managed approach eliminates the complexity of manual TPU configuration while ensuring optimal performance through Google's inference optimization techniques.
 The endpoint provides auto-scaling capabilities and enterprise-grade SLA guarantees essential for production AI systems.

 6. **Deploy Model to TPU Endpoint with Performance Optimization**: